Chapter 372 — Highway Lighting Districts

 (4) Sue and be sued, plead and be impleaded in all actions and suits or other proceedings brought by or against it.

 (5) Have and exercise within and without its boundaries the same rights and powers as other local governments as defined in ORS 174.116, in purchasing and selling real property and rights of way, to be exercised in the manner authorized.

 (6) Purchase in the open market or obtain from other public utility corporations, electric energy for lighting purposes and poles, wires, conduits, lighting fixtures and all types of property necessary to enable the district to carry out its purposes.

 (a) For the construction, maintenance and operation, or any of these, of the lighting facilities or any one or more of such services.

 (b) For the renewal, upkeep and maintenance of the lighting facilities or any part thereof.

 (c) For the use of any lighting facilities if and when owned by such person.

 (8) Contract with the state, by and through the Department of Transportation, and its successors in interest, with respect to any phases of the lighting of any highway within the district which is owned by the state or under its control.
 [Amended by 1971 c.514 §14; 2003 c.802 §110]

-372.150 Illumination of state highways; cooperation with department.
+372.150 Plans for illumination of state highways; approval by Department of Transportation.
 (1) The plans and specifications for the illumination of a state highway shall be submitted to and be approved by the Department of Transportation before a district is authorized to acquire the equipment for illumination or to install it on any state highway.